 Deadlifts can be a tricky business.
 If you lift a heavy barbell with improper form, you risk damaging your back and legs: it’s one reason why professional environments involving heavy lifting usually require training, or the signing of a waiver.
 Although the benefits of deadlifts are great, it’s important to learn how to deadlift properly to avoid these potential pitfalls.

 “To start with, I won’t even let my clients touch the bar,” says PT and strength coach Hendrick Famatumi.
 He advocates warming up with hamstring and back stretches, and practising the movement with empty hands or just using the bar before attempting to add any weight.
+Even a barbell can weigh up to 20kg, making it perfect for warming up by mimicking the movement patterns with a smaller weight.

 Key deadlift mistakes to avoid include: